spacetelescope/jwst/docs/jwst/wfss_contam/description.rst

    from the simulated cutout, leaving only the simulated spectra of any nearby contaminating sources.
 4. The simulated contamination cutout is subtracted from the observed source cutout, thereby removing the signal from contaminating spectra.
+If polynomial fitting is enabled, see the section on :ref:`Polynomial Flux Modeling` below for details on how this modifies steps 3 & 4.

 Outputs
 -------